 Antiviral medications such as Zovirex, Valtrex, and Famvir can ease discomfort and reduce the duration of symptoms.
 In most cases, it is recommended that antiviral drugs be started within 72 hours of the first sign of shingles.

 Pain medications can also offer relief.
 Tylenol or over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin, Advil) can be effective in relieving mild pain.
 For more severe cases of pain, prescription NSAIDs or narcotic pain relievers may be necessary.
 In some cases, steroids can be prescribed to ease the discomfort, inflammation, pain, redness, and itching associated with shingles' rash and blisters.
+Routine use, though, is not recommended.

 Is Shingles Contagious?